scandipwa/docs.scandipwa.com/content/docs/update.md

 comments: false

 # Hero section
-title: Upgrading to the latest version
+title: Theme Upgrade to the latest version
 description: We make ScandiPWA better each day and this is a way to get the best version available.

 # Micro navigation